viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 1. Plug your Kasa smart plug into a power outlet.
 1. Set up your smart plug and connect it to your local Wifi [using the Kasa mobile app](https://www.tp-link.com/us/support/faq/946/) from the App Store or Google Play.
-1. Find your smart plug's IP address on your router's admin page.
+1. From the command line of your terminal app, install the [`python-kasa`](https://python-kasa.readthedocs.io/en/stable/index.html) library, and enter the command `kasa discover` to locate the IP address of the connected device.
+Make a note of the IP address since we'll need it again soon.
+   > aside negative
+   > If you have access to your router's admin page, you can also find your smart plug's IP address from a web browser.
 From a web browser, enter your router's IP address (commonly `192.168.1.1` or `192.168.0.1`) and log in using your admin username and password.
 Look for a section like "Connected Devices," "Device List," or "DHCP Clients."
 Locate your Kasa smart plug by its name, MAC address (shown in the Kasa mobile app), or manufacturer name (usually TP-Link).
-Make a note of the IP address since we'll need it again soon.
-   > aside negative
-   > **Command line alternative** install the [`python-kasa`](https://python-kasa.readthedocs.io/en/stable/index.html) library, and enter the command `kasa discover` to locate the IP address of the connected device.
 1. Plug the box fan into the Kasa smart plug.
+Toggle the box fan power with the Kasa app to make sure it's working as expected.
    ![photo of Kasa smart plug with fan](assets/smartPlug.jpg)

 #### Set up your Raspberry Pi